hiper2d/GwtBasicProject/README.md

-# GWT, RPC, Gradle simple example
+# Example of GWT, RPC, Gradle usage
-Simple project stub with GWT and Gradle.
+A very simple project with GWT and Gradle.
 Contains GWT RPC servlet.